Fera13/BigData-Project-Covid-patients-analyses/README.md

 # BigData-Project-Covid-patients-analyses

-An analysis of Covid patients' hospitalisation based on age
+An analysis of Covid patients' hospitalisation percentages based on age (Above 40 and under 40)